-Handicrafts are preserved in the culture of Iran’s nation and is one of the traditions of ancient Persia.
-Each city of Iran has got it’s own unique handicraft, which all are very popular among tourists and highly regarded outside Iran.
-Carpets and Rugs are the most famous handicrafts in Iran and most people know Iran from the beautiful Persian rug, but there is a vast majority of unique artworks in Iran which you might have never heard of, So read the rest if you are interested.
+Handicrafts are preserved in the culture of Iran’s nation; and are one of the traditions of ancient Persia.
+Each city of Iran has got it’s own unique handicraft. all Iranian handicrafts are very popular among tourists and highly regarded outside Iran.
+Carpets and Rugs are the most famous handicrafts in Iran; and most people know the country from the beautiful Persian rug.
+In this article we are going to talk about the art of carpet and rug weaving; so, read the rest!

-Persian rug also known as Iranian carpet is a heavy textile, is made for a wide variety of utilitarian and symbolic purposes in various types.
+Iranian rug or carpet, is a heavy textile that people make it for a wide variety of utilitarian and symbolic purposes, in various types.

-Persian rug represent different lines of Iranian tradition and it reflects Iranian history.
+Persian carpet represent different lines of Iranian tradition and it reflects Iranian history.

-Baharestan or Bahar-e Kasra carpet, also known as Farsh-e Zemestani (Winter Carpet) is one of the most famous carpets of ancient Iran.
-The carpet was 27 meters long and 27 meters wide, woven with materials such as gold, silver, silk, and rare stones.
-It was called Baharestan, because it depicted a splendid garden akin to paradise.
+Baharestan or Bahar-e Kasra carpet, also called Farsh-e Zemestani (Winter Carpet), is one of the most famous carpets of ancient Iran.
+The carpet was 27 meters long and 27 meters wide.
+The materials of Baharestan carpet were gold, silver, silk, and rare stones.
+They named the carpet Baharestan, because it depicted a splendid garden akin to paradise.

-Baharestan covered the floor of the great audience hall of Taq kasra, the carpet was too heavy to carry away when Ctesiphon fell to the Arabs, so they left it behind and when the Arabs got to the palace they cut into small pieces and divided among Arabs.
+The rug covered the floor of the great audience hall of Taq kasra.
+The carpet was too heavy to carry away; and when Ctesiphon fell to the Arabs, they left it behind.
+When Arabs got to the palace, sadly, they cut the carpet into small pieces and divided it among themselves.